canonical/api_demo_server/README.md

 # Description
-This is a demo server that serves multiple API endpoints.
+This is a demo server based on Python FastAPI.
 Server is used to show connections to PostgreSQL and Prometheus.

 To see API reference start the server and open: http://127.0.0.1:8000/docs